Leigh Bardugo Shares Cast List and First Cast Photo of Netflix’s Upcoming Shadow and Bone Adaptation

 Recent Comments

-- tehanuw on 9 Characters I Love Because They Are Hurting (and So Am I) 3 hours ago
+- Colin on Horror Recommendations for All Tolerance Levels 8 mins ago

-- Perene on Check Out the First Footage from the Wheel of Time Show’s Table-Read 3 hours ago
+- ladyrian on John Wick Writer to Bring V.E.
+Schwab’s A Darker Shade of Magic to TV 13 mins ago

-- Rush-That-Speaks on The Shadow Right on Time: Sonia Greene’s “Four O’clock” 3 hours ago
+- A fan on 9 Characters I Love Because They Are Hurting (and So Am I) 26 mins ago

-- Alreadymadwithseizing on Reading the Wheel of Time: Looking For the Truth in Robert Jordan’s The Shadow Rising (Part 5) 4 hours ago
+- srEDIT on Christopher Eccleston Talks at Length about Doctor Who (and His Nerdy Loves) at NYCC 2019 36 mins ago

-- Chester H on Check Out the First Footage from the Wheel of Time Show’s Table-Read 4 hours ago
+- Paladin Burke on “Victory has defeated you” — The Dark Knight Rises 37 mins ago

-- Rhii on 9 Characters I Love Because They Are Hurting (and So Am I) 4 hours ago
+- caddan on 9 Characters I Love Because They Are Hurting (and So Am I) 47 mins ago

-- Bridget B Rounds on TV Dramas with the Right Amount of Horse Fantasy: Free Rein and Heartland 4 hours ago
+- Cimikat on The Full Trailer for His Dark Materials Promises a Dark Epic and an Angry Polar Bear 55 mins ago

-- Ellie on Check Out the First Footage from the Wheel of Time Show’s Table-Read 5 hours ago
+- PeterErwin on Four Speculative Novels Featuring Important Elections 57 mins ago